 The graphic designer and author Kurt Weidemann, who spent many years teaching at the Stuttgart Academy of Fine Arts, once wrote: "What emerged in the rear courtyards needs to come to the fore.
 The more behind-the-scenes, the greater the urge to advance.
 Especially if you are doing something that isn't first and foremost for yourself, but designed to spark curiosity and desire in others."

 Aenne Burda developed a strong personal ambition to become a successful entrepreneur – and she wanted to help women become more self-confident.
-She observed them on the streets during the postwar era, wearing practical but dull dresses made of fabrics that had already been twice dismantled and stitched back together again.
+She observed them on the streets during the postwar era, wearing practical but dull dresses that had already been twice dismantled and stitched back together again.

 By the start of 1950, the German government's efforts to deregulate the economy had not yet changed much, and the impending economic miracle was nowhere in sight.
 Classic apparel was all but unaffordable.
 But fabrics were available, having been hoarded by shopkeepers until the deutschmark's installation as the country's new currency.
 Women were dreaming of Christian Dior's New Look, of donning its full skirts with narrow waists rather than their dowdy aprons and headscarves; they couldn’t wait to abandon wool socks for silk stockings.